 Liberty Taken to the Opposite Extreme

 McNeil was obliged to modify his design.
-Miss Liberty would need to be properly covered, according to the citizens of our enlightened nation.
+Miss Liberty would need to be adequately covered, according to the citizens of our enlightened nation.
 It is easy to imagine that McNeil might have been a little resentful about the modification chore he had to undertake.
-Rather than simply rearrange the drapery on Liberty's shoulder to cover the offending breast, instead he crafted a suit of armor, and chastely clothed Miss Liberty nearly to the neck in chain mail!
+Rather than simply rearrange the drapery on Liberty's shoulder to cover the offending breast, he crafted a suit of armor, and chastely clothed Miss Liberty nearly to the neck in chain mail!

 The Three Types of Standing Liberty Quarters

 The Standing Liberty Quarter needed a third design change starting in 1925 because the date was wearing off too quickly.
-The design was re-cut so that the date was recessed, rather than raised.
+The design was re-cut so that the year was recessed, rather than raised.
 A summary of the Standing Liberty Quarter types:

 - Type I - Liberty's breast exposed (1916-1917)

 - Type II - Liberty clothed, three stars below the eagle on the reverse (1917-1924)